KirzeHQ/KSE/README.md

 but make sure to set up your database and environment variables correctly.
 Also, make sure to have PostgreSQL installed and running on your machine.
 I dont know how you would do that tho.
+One more thing, i feel you, i hate docker, but just use it bro 😭

 ### Development